Medical Science (MEDS)

 Comprehensive introduction to head and neck anatomy and the gastrointestinal system.
 Topics covered include gastrointestinal and liver physiology; pathophysiology of digestion and hepatic function; the principles and practice of clinical nutrition.
 Integrates the relevant anatomy, pathology, and pharmacology of the GI system.
 Graded Pass/Fail.
 Typically Offered: Summer.

 The purpose of the Independent Investigative Inquiry (III) courses, Scholarship Requirement for UWSOM requirement is to engage students in activities that will foster the skills of life-long learning essential for practicing physicians.
-By participating in the Triple I courses, the students will: -Develop the skills to acquire and critically evaluate new information -Focus on a health-related issue in depth, thereby giving additional context to your training and career as a physician -Learn through faculty mentorship -Communicate and disseminate the results of your scholarly work Graded Pass/Fail.
+By participating in the Triple I courses, the students will -develop the skills to acquire and critically evaluate new information; -focus on a health-related issue in depth, thereby giving additional context to training and career as a physician; -learn through faculty mentorship; and -communicate and disseminate the results of scholarly work.
+Graded Pass/Fail.
 Typically Offered: Summer.

 This course covers metabolism, nutrition, obesity, diabetes, gastrointestinal/liver physiology, and endocrinology.
 Topics include physiology and pathology of digestion and hepatic function, principles and practice of clinical nutrition, the endocrine integration of metabolism, and clinically important endocrine pathophysiology.
-Additionally, this course introduces anatomy, pathology, and pharmacology of the endocrine and GI Systems.
-Graded P/F. (Spring only)
+Additionally, this course introduces anatomy, pathology, and pharmacology of the endocrine and GI systems.
+Graded Pass/Fail.
+Typically Offered: Spring.

 Prereqs: Admission to the University of Washington School of Medicine WWAMI program

-In this course, the foundational principles of the organization and function of the head, neck and central nervous system are explained with a focus on clinical application of this knowledge to systematically approach the differential diagnosis and management of major neurologic, psychiatric and behavioral disorders.
+In this course, the foundational principles of the organization and function of the head, neck, and central nervous system are explained with a focus on clinical application of this knowledge to systematically approach the differential diagnosis and management of major neurologic, psychiatric and behavioral disorders.
 Current therapeutic approaches to disease are explained including pharmacological, behavioral, surgical and other therapies.
-Graded P/F. (Fall only)
+Graded Pass/Fail.
+Typically Offered: Fall.

 Prereqs: Admission to the University of Washington School of Medicine WWAMI program

-This course will cover normal and abnormal human development, reproductive functions including formation and maturation of ova and sperm, menstruation, normal pregnancy, and labor and delivery.
-Provides information concerning infertility, family planning techniques, urinary disorders, reproductive aging and demography of human population.
-Additionally, this course includes fundamental scientific principles in pelvic anatomy, apthology, histology, imaging and pharmacology.
-Graded P/F. (Fall only)
+Covers normal and abnormal human development reproductive functions including formation and maturation of ova and sperm, menstruation, normal pregnancy, and labor and delivery.
+Provides information concerning infertility, family planning techniques, urinary disorders, and reproductive aging and demography of human population.
+Includes relevant fundamental scientific principles in pelvic anatomy, pathology, histology, imaging, and pharmacology.
+Graded Pass/Fail.
+Typically Offered: Fall.

 Prereqs: Admission to the University of Washington School of Medicine WWAMI program

 Reinforces content in the UWSOM foundations phase.
-Learning experiences will address key content areas which need further review identified throughout terms 1 and 2, with specific sessions developed as indicated; faculty/staff and peer educators will provide sessions for this basic science review as well as preparation for clerkships.
-Graded P/F. (Spring Only)
+Learning experiences will address key content areas which need further review identified throughout terms one and two, with specific sessions developed as indicated; faculty/staff and peer educators will provide sessions for this basic science review as well as preparation for clerkships Graded Pass/Fail.
+Typically Offered: Spring.

 Prereqs: Admission to the University of Washington School of Medicine WWAMI program